 Gazelles constitute only 5-10 percent of all private companies, yet in typical years they create 50-80 percents of all net new jobs.

-When former classmates Giorgi and Alexander opened their first fast food restaurant “Degusto” in Tiblisi, Georgia in 2016, it was hard to predict that within three years they would have grown to 250 employees, mostly young people like themselves.
-Giorgi Mushkudiani and Alexander Norakidze had worked on several projects together before.
-In their mid-twenties, they managed to save a supermarket chain from financial collapse.
-This time around, the young entrepreneurs started a business themselves with their own money and a new concept in Georgia– the first locally-created and branded fast casual restaurant chain, which also leverages the central kitchen to provide additional value add B2B catering solutions to large corporates.
-This central kitchen and its chain of retail outles offers a good nutritious and healthy lunch, at an affordable price and consistent quality.
-In 2016, they managed to convince a local Georgian equity investor to invest in Degusto, so they could open four additional outlets.
-Without a track record or substantial collateral, it was hard for them to find other creditors or investors for the next phase of their expansion.
-“We approached three or four banks, but were turned down every time”, explains Alexander.
+Prior to co - founding Degusto, Mushkudiani and Norakidze managed to save a supermarket chain from financial collapse.
+Mushkudiani and Norakidze launched Degusto with their own money.
+In 2016, the duo managed to convince a local Georgian equity investor to invest in Degusto, so they could open four additional outlets.
+Without a track record or substantial collateral, it was hard for them to find other creditors or investors for the next phase of their expansions.
+"We approached three or four banks, but were turned down every time", explains Norakidze.

 In 2017, Gazelle Finance’s investment fund, Gazelle Fund, backed by leading development finance institutions, including FMO, DGGF, and OPIC, and a local sovereign investment fund, Partnership Fund, stepped in.
-“The only collateral Gazelle demanded was our own shares in the company”, Giorgi remembers.
-“They believed in our concept and took the risk.”
-With a loan from Gazelle they opened five additional outlets, upgraded their central kitchen and obtained an ISO certification.
-“We are a real gazelle”, says Giorgi.
+“The only collateral Gazelle demanded was our own shares in the company”, Mushkudiani recalls.
+“They [Gazelle Finance] believed in our concept and took the risk.”
+With a loan from Gazelle Mushkudiani and Norakidze opened five additional outlets, upgraded their central kitchen and obtained an ISO certification.
+“We are a real gazelle”, says Mushkudiani.
 “We lack collateral, but we doubled our sales every year, from one million dollars in 2016 to four million dollars in 2018.”
 In the meantime, Gazelle has taken over the shares in Degusto from the Georgian investor.
-“Gazelle is flexible, everything can be negotiated with them” says Giorgi.
+“Gazelle is flexible, everything can be negotiated with them” says Mushkudiani.

-Gazelle Finance, in addition to Gazelle Fund, manages a separate business development services facility, that provides highly targeted, business performance enhancement interventions to its portfolio companies, so as to further accelerate the growth trajectory.
+Gazelle Finance, in addition to Gazelle Fund, manages a separate business development services facility that provides highly targeted, business performance enhancement interventions to its portfolio companies to further accelerate growth.
 The strategy behind this approach is to adapt the traditional value-add venture capital and private equity value model to the SME mezzanine financing space.
-This allows Gazelle Finance to provide value-add services in addition to its growth capital to its portfolio companies and do both in combination and at scale.
-The primary product deployed through this business development services facility is the zero-interest loan, from which the repayment obligation ensures that there is truly buy-in from the beneficiary.
+This allows Gazelle Finance to provide the combination of value-add services and growth capital to its portfolio companies at scale.
+The primary product deployed through this business development services facility is the zero-interest loan.
+The repayment obligation for the zero-interest loan ensures that there is truly buy-in from the beneficiary.

 Manana Gvirjishvili is a classic story of an entrepreneur in post-Soviet Georgia.Manana, a former teacher of Georgian language and literature for 18 years, had been a state employee with no entrepreneurial background whatsoever, suddenly was faced with an incredible, but risky opportunity, in a very chaotic time - to become an entrepreneur owning and managing a private school with a 900 plus enrollment capacity [in the middle of an economic downturn].Up until 2011 year Manana had been the principal of K-12 private school “Shvinda” in the Digomi region on the outskirts of Tbilisi.